decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                     hash_to_curve_suite parameter.
 - expand_message, the expand_message operation defined by the suite
                   specified by the hash_to_curve_suite parameter.
-- generator_seed, octet string.
+- generator_seed, an octet string.
 A seed value selected by the ciphersuite.
 - P1, fixed point of G1, defined by the ciphersuite.

 Definitions:

-- seed_dst, octet string representing the domain separation tag: ciphersuite_id || "SIG_GENERATOR_SEED_" where
+- seed_dst, an octet string representing the domain separation tag: ciphersuite_id || "SIG_GENERATOR_SEED_" where
             ciphersuite_id is defined by the ciphersuite and "SIG_GENERATOR_SEED_" is an ASCII string comprised of 19 bytes.
-- generator_dst, octet string representing the domain separation tag: ciphersuite_id || "SIG_GENERATOR_DST_", where
+- generator_dst, an octet string representing the domain separation tag: ciphersuite_id || "SIG_GENERATOR_DST_", where
                  ciphersuite_id is defined by the ciphersuite and "SIG_GENERATOR_DST_" is an ASCII string comprised of